derrickoswald/CIMSpark/README.md

     26165
     done

+The RDD or Dataframe can be saved as a text file:

+    subset.saveAsTextFile ("file:///opt/data/output")
+    locations.saveAsTextFile ("file:///opt/data/output")

+and it can be read in again using the SparkContext:

+    val newrdd = sc.textFile ("file:///opt/data/output")

+The DataFrame can be saved as a JSON file through a DataFrameWriter:

+    locations.write.json ("file:///opt/data/output")

+and loaded from the JSON file through the SQLContext and a DataFrameReader:

+    val df = sqlContext.read.json ("file:///opt/data/output")

+Note that these are not schema preserving, since the schema is not included in the output, and the schem must be inferred from the input.

 #Programmatic Usage

 The jars to start the thrift server are not automatically added to the classpath for spark-submit,